MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/color-contrast.md

 When conducting a manual color contrast check, it's important to identify and test interactive elements such as links, buttons, and menu links, and their states when focused or hovered over.

-**Be sure to manually check color contrast for all types of digital content, including:
+**Be sure to manually check color contrast for all types of digital content, including:**
-- Images containing text.
+**- Images containing text.**
-- Graphics, including charts, graphs, and maps.
+**- Graphics, including charts, graphs, and maps.**
-- Instances of text and user interface elements that sit on top of background images or color gradients or state changes.**
+**- Instances of text and user interface elements that sit on top of background images or color gradients or state changes.**

 #### **Testing State Changes**
 <p>When testing the color contrast of an state changes such as focus or hover, you must use both the browser’s developer tools and the CCA tool.</p>